mandaris/lab-play/README.md

 - Adjust the definition terms `<dt>` to be `oblique`

 1.1.4
-- Fix conversations not showing up on main site
+- Fix conversations not showing up on main site by removing duplicate definition of `single.html`

+1.1.5
+- Add a couple more svg images and colors for admonitions
+- Add the custom footer partial to the footer